caleb531/youversion-suggest-api/README.md

 ## Polyfilling Fetch API

 This library assumes that your JavaScript environment has support for the native [Fetch API][fetch-api].
-If not, we recommend installing the `@whatwg-node/fetch` package and exposing its primitives globally.
-Note that a Fetch API polyfill package like `node-fetch` or `cross-fetch` **_will not work_**, because those libraries use node streams instead of spec-compliant streams (this library is dependent on the latter to function properly).
+If your environment lacks support, we recommend installing the `@whatwg-node/fetch` package and exposing its primitives globally.

+**Please note** that a Fetch API polyfill package like `node-fetch` or `cross-fetch` **_will not work_**, because those libraries use node streams instead of spec-compliant streams (this library is dependent on the latter to function properly).

 ```ts
 // Run this in any file that uses youversion-suggest; feel free to extrapolate